xaos3/hydra-plus/README.md

 Run the script.
 - The script will prompt you to download the build-essential (gcc and libraries) if you do not have them in your system press y.
-- The script will propmpt you to download the ODBC driver and libraries.
+- The script will prompt you to download the ODBC driver and libraries.
 If you do not have them in your system and want to use odbc connections press y.
 - The script will prompt you to download MariaDB client libraries, if you do not have them in your system and want to use the MariaDB press y.
 - The script will prompt you to start the compilation.
 Press y.

-Wait for the compilation, if everything is correct the script will emmit a "Operation completed" message.
+Wait for the compilation, if everything is correct the script will emmit an "Operation completed" message.

 Now you can find the binary file of Hydra+ in the comp_hydra/hydra+/bin/ the name of the binary will be hydra+